-Director of Education: Emily Butko-Wallis
+Chair of Education: Emily Butko-Wallis

 After graduating from an Honors Degree of Fine Arts from the University of Toronto, Emily went to on to complete an advanced diploma in Graphic Design and Production from Niagara College.
 Emily paid her way through post-secondary as a freelance graphic designer, writer and small business consultant.
 After working from home, traveling the world, and travelling back and forth from Niagara Falls to Toronto for many years, Emily decided in 2016 to join the family business.
 Alongside her Husband, Mark, and his parents, Jeff and Elaine Wallis, Emily Joined the team at Signature Sign and Image in Niagara Falls.
 Emily wears many hats at the local sign shop, including Business Director, Graphic Designer, and HR.
 The main thing I enjoy about working in the sign industry is the connections I make with local business owners, influencers and decision makers.
 I like that my career gives me the opportunity to help other businesses and organizations in my community grow and thrive.
 I also love that designing and building signs allows me to contribute to the improvement and growth of my community in a meaningful way.

-Director of Installation & Safety: Mark Wallis
+Chair of Installation & Safety: Mark Wallis